-When you are offered a "rate lock" from the lender, it means that you are guaranteed to keep a specific interest rate for a determined period while you work on the application process.
-This ensures that your interest rate will not rise during the application process.
+When you are promised a "rate lock" from a lender, it means that you are guaranteed to keep a set interest rate for a certain number of days while you work on your application process.
+This means your interest rate cannot rise during the application process.

-Although there might be a choice of rate lock periods (from 15 to 60 days), the longer spans are typically more expensive.
-The lender will agree to freeze an interest rate and points for a longer span of time, say sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.
+Although there can be a choice of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
+A lender will agree to freeze an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.

-There are other ways to get a low rate, besides choosing a shorter rate lock period.
-A larger down payment will give you a lower interest rate, since you'll have a good amount of equity from the beginning.
-You might choose to pay points to improve your rate for the loan term, meaning you pay more up front.
-One strategy that is a good option for many people is to pay points to bring the rate down over the life of the loan.
-You'll pay more initially, but you will come out ahead, especially if you keep the loan for the full term.
+In addition to opting for the shorter lock period, there are other ways you are able to get the best rate.
+A bigger down payment will give you a better interest rate, because you'll be starting out with a good deal of equity.
+You may choose to pay points to bring down your interest rate for the loan term, meaning you pay more initially.
+One strategy that makes financial sense for some is to pay points to improve the rate over the term of the loan.
+You'll pay more up front, but you will save money, especially if you don't refinance early.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.